abbradar/netwire/README.md

     w1 <> w2 = liftA2 (<>) w1 w2

 There are many predefined event-wires and many combinators for manipulating events in the `Control.Wire.Event` module.
-One of the most common events is the `now` event:
+A common events is the `now` event:

     now :: Wire s e m a (Event a)